As a research student of the University of Sydney, you are expected to contribute to a culture of responsible research.

 The research integrity and ethics teams provide a range of online training modules including:

 Depending on your faculty or school requirements, you may be automatically enrolled in Human and Animal Ethics training modules.
-If you are not automatically enrolled, you can request enrolment on the ‘My units of study’ page in the LMS.
+If you are not automatically enrolled, you can request enrolment on the ‘Courses’ page of Canvas.

 Clinical trials conducted in Australia have significant regulatory requirements.
 You will need authorisation for any clinical trials you conduct as part of your research.